 It is the responsibility of PDN to ensure that learners on placement or in employment are familiar with and sign up to the PDN Safeguarding Children Policy Statement and agree to work within this framework.
 The learners will receive basic child protection training prior to their entrance into the placement / employment setting which will cover this policy.
 If there any child protection concerns relating to the placement, these concerns must be raised following the steps outlined in this policy.

-Lead Designated Person is Grace Lewington
+Deputy is Grace Lewington

 - Ensure that the safeguarding children policy and procedure in the organisation is working well by making sure that everyone understands the correct procedure to follow

 - Receive information from staff, volunteers, members, children and parents who have child protection concerns and record it

 - Keep up-to-date on good practice and national requirements for child protection

 - Provide information on child protection within PDN

 - Advise PDN of any child protection training needs, and implement where necessary

 - Assess the information promptly and carefully and refer as appropriate